Car accidents are stressful but it’s important to follow procedure to avoid any complications with your auto insurance company.

 4. Call Your Insurance Agent

 Be sure that you call your insurance company to report the incident.
 This way, they can tell you exactly what they’ll need from you to fully process your claim.
 Whether the accident was your fault or not, this will cover expenses you otherwise would have to make out of your own pocket.
 It’s important to have the proper auto insurance to cover you for the the things you need.
-Contact Castroll Insurance for all of your needs for auto insurance in Studio City, CA.
+Contact Castroll Insurance for all of your needs for auto insurance near you, CA.